RobotOptimist/macivor/content/blog/mlnet-v-python-multiple.md

 The Python libraries hand us success first and allow us to learn deeply later.

-From a business perspective, Python is the clear favorite, at leat in the short term.
+From a business perspective, Python is the clear favorite, at least in the short term.
 The business value will be successful predictions from a process created as cheaply as possible.
 However, in the long term a business would benefit from type safety and the resulting easier maintenance.

 We'll see how ML.NET performs next to Python in my next post which will be looking at the Polynomial regression.